Fresh Pond Junction

 The Fresh Pond Junction freight facility comprises two yards, west (5 tracks) and east (9 tracks), both of which parallel the NY&A Montauk Branch.
 There is also a wye and interchange tracks with the New York Connecting Railroad line (now CSX Fremont Secondary) which connects the Oak Point Yard to the Bay Ridge Branch as it passes over the yard.
 Nearby is Fresh Pond Yard, a separate and unconnected facility of the New York City Subway.
 Mafera Park, a small neighborhood park, is located at the southwestern corner of Fresh Pond Junction, bounded by the junction to the north and east and the Fresh Pond Yard to the west.

 Operations

 CSX runs daily local yard jobs from Oak Point Yard in the Bronx to Fresh Pond, carrying manifest freight southbound and empty cars and trash loads northbound.
-Providence and Worcester (P&W) brings stone and gravel southbound on their CHFP train from Cedar Hill Yard in New Haven, Connecticut, on Sunday, Tuesday, and Thursday evenings, and runs the cars back to Cedar Hill empty on their FPCH train on Monday, Wednesday, and Friday evenings.
-NY&A uses the yard as an interchange yard, they take the freight from the CSX and P&W trains and send it to their final destinations on Long Island or down the Bay Ridge Branch and across the Upper New York Bay via New York New Jersey Rail.
+The Providence and Worcester Railroad (P&W) brings stone and gravel southbound on their CHFP train from Cedar Hill Yard in New Haven, Connecticut, on Sunday, Tuesday, and Thursday evenings, and runs the cars back to Cedar Hill empty on their FPCH train on Monday, Wednesday, and Friday evenings.
+NY&A uses the yard as an interchange yard, taking the freight from the CSX and P&W trains and delivering it to destinations on Long Island or down the Bay Ridge Branch and across the Upper New York Bay via New York New Jersey Rail.